macbuse/macbuse.github.io/sanya.md

 $$(q,p) \in \mathbb{Z}^2,\,  \frac{\ell(\gamma(q,p))}{p} = \frac{\|(q,p)\|_s}{p}$$

-- "projection of the graph of the "inverse" of the norm ball coordinates
+- projection of the graph of the "inverse" of the norm ball coordinates
--
+- Fock and Goncharov. **Dual Teichmuller and lamination spaces.** Handbook of Teichmuller theory.
+Vol. I